DevExpress-Examples/asp-net-web-forms-scheduler-custom-adaptive-form-using-templates/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/324958574/)**
 <!-- run online end -->

-This example demonstrates how to use the [ASPxFormLayout](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxFormLayout) component in responsive mode as the main form's container to make a custom appointment form adaptive.
+This example demonstrates how to use the [ASPxFormLayout](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxFormLayout) component in responsive mode as the main form container to make a custom appointment form adaptive.

 ## Implementation Details